AaronTraas/Notes/Recipes/Pizzelle.md

 - Mix everything together into a loose dough
 - Preheat pizzelle iron.
 Brush griddle with shortening.
 - Place about a tablespoon and press.
 Cook for 45-90 seconds, or until slightly  browned.

+---

+## Notes:

+- The pizzelle iron will have quite an effect on the amount of the dough you need to add, and other things.
+If your iron isn't super heavy, or doesn't have a way of maintaining pressure, you're going to have to press down enough to keep it flat.
+If you either put too much dough or don't sufficiently flatten, the pizzelle will never crisp.
+- Optional addition, if you want more anise flavor: add anise seeds to the dough.